Military Student Center

 >> Can I get both TA and the GI Bill?

 Yes.
 You can collect state TA and still receive your GI Bill.
 However, you cannot receive both federal TA and the Reserve GI Bills for the same class.
 If you are eligible for Ch 33 benefits, you can receive those benefits along with federal TA.
 Contact your unit’s education officer for information on what will be the best benefit for you.

 >> Can I receive financial aid at the same time?

 Yes.
 We strongly encourage all students to apply for financial aid, even when receiving veterans' benefits.
 If you qualify, you can receive both.
 It’s not "double dipping."

 Note: Because of certain laws regarding the programs, Post-9/11 GI Bill recipients and students attending under Voc.
 Rehab may not qualify for state grants to attend VWCC.
 You can, however, receive federal grants (Pell) and loans.

 >> I've heard I can get free tuition since my parent/spouse is deceased/disabled.
 How do I do that?

 The VMSDEP program replaced the old War Orphans program.
-To qualify, the student's parent or spouse must have been killed, totally and permanently disabled, or MIA due to combat.
+To qualify the student’s parent or spouse must be rated at leas 90% disabled due to military service.
 Additional requirements, such as Virginia residency, may apply.
-To apply, the student must submit an on-line application at https://vmsdep.dvs.virginia.gov/Application/Login/Login.aspx.
+For more information, and to submit an on-line application, please go to https://www.dvs.virginia.gov.

 >> What benefits do I get under VMSDEP?